Plaistow tube station

-Plaistow (/ˈplɑːstoʊ/ PLAHST-oh or /ˈplæstoʊ/ PLAST-oh) is a London Underground station on Plaistow Road in the London Borough of Newham in Greater London.
-It is on the District and Hammersmith & City lines between West Ham and Upton Park stations, and is located in London fare zone 3.
+Plaistow (/ˈplɑːstoʊ/ PLAHST-oh or /ˈplæstoʊ/ PLAST-oh) is a London Underground station, on Plaistow Road in the Plaistow neighbourhood of the London Borough of Newham, East London.
+It is on the District and Hammersmith & City lines, between West Ham to the west and Upton Park to the east.
+The station was opened by the London, Tilbury and Southend Railway on 31 March 1858 on a new more direct route from Fenchurch Street to Barking.
+The station was expanded to accommodate the electric District Railway services on an additional set of tracks in 1905.
+In the late 19th and early 20th centuries the station served as an eastern terminus for North London Railway trains.
+Metropolitan line service commenced in 1936.
+The Fenchurch Street–Southend British Railways service was withdrawn in 1962, leaving abandoned platforms.
+It is in London fare zone 3.

 History

-The London, Tilbury and Southend Railway direct line from Bow to Barking was constructed east to west through the middle of the Parish of West Ham in 1858.
-Before this, trains took a longer route to the north via Stratford and Forest Gate on the Eastern Counties Railway's line.
-The new line opened with stations initially at Bromley, Plaistow and East Ham.
-Upton Park was added as a new station to the east in 1877 and West Ham was added to the west in 1901.
-From 18 May 1869 the North London Railway ran a daily service to Plaistow via the Bow–Bromley curve, terminating at the northern bay platform.
-In 1905 the service switched to a new bay platform on the southern side.
-The North London Railway service to Plaistow ceased on 1 January 1916.
+The London, Tilbury and Southend Railway (LTSR) direct line between Bow and Barking was constructed east–west through the middle of the parish of West Ham with service starting on 31 March 1858.
+Prior to the building of the line, trains took a longer and more congested route via Stratford and Forest Gate.
+The new line initially had stations at Bromley, Plaistow and East Ham.
+From 18 May 1869 the North London Railway (NLR) ran a daily service to Plaistow via the Bow–Bromley curve, terminating at the northern bay platform.
+(Note: The western terminus was Chalk Farm from 18 May 1869, Bow from 1 October 1871, Chalk Farm from 1 June 1877 and Bow from 1 February 1878.)
+Upton Park was added as the next station to the east of Plaistow on 1 September 1877.
+West Ham was added to the west in 1901.

-With the completion of the Whitechapel and Bow Railway in 1902 the line was doubled to four tracks and through services of the Metropolitan District Railway (commonly known as the District Railway) were able to operate to Upminster.
-The District Railway converted to electric trains in 1905 and services were cut back to East Ham.
-The District Railway was incorporated into London Transport in 1933, and became known as the District line.

-The 1947 timetable shows only a few services a day on the main lines and a frequent service provided by the District line.
-The remaining Fenchurch Street–Southend services were withdrawn in 1962 when the LT&SR route was electrified with overhead lines.

-Ownership of the station passed to the Midland Railway in 1912 and the London, Midland and Scottish Railway in 1923.
-After nationalisation of the railways in 1948 management of the station passed to British Railways.
-In 1969 ownership was transferred to the London Underground.